Flores Island, The Azores

 The Flemish settlement lasted ten years.
 Overcome by isolation, Der Haegen moved to São Jorge.
 The settlement was only resumed in 1504, on the initiative of King Manuel I. Through the new captain-donator João da Fonseca, who promoted the arrival of settlers from Terceira (Azores) and Madeira.

-Six years later, several others settled, coming from different regions in the north of Portugal.
-They settled in different areas of the island's coast, in accordance with what was determined by the allotment that had been assigned to them, and were thus charged with cultivating wheat, barley, corn, vegetables, heather and pastel.
+They settled in different areas of the island's coast, as determined by the allotment allocated to them and were thus tasked with cultivating wheat, barley, corn, vegetables, heather and pastry.

-From Colonization to Intense Emigration from Flores Island
+From Colonization to Intense Emigration

-In this way, Lajes das Flores and Santa Cruz das Flores received their Charter Letters.
-Even divided by semi-isolated bags from each other, the island's population finally got a stake, also due to the stimulus of trade with merchants coming from Faial, from Pico and Terceira (Azores).
+Even though it was divided into pockets that were semi-isolated from each other, the island's population finally caught on, also due to the stimulation of trade with merchants coming from Faial, Pico and Terceira (Azores).

 We descend to the heart of Fajazinha, one of the villages that prospered until the middle of the 900th century.
 By that time, it almost reached 2011 inhabitants, but in 76 it had only XNUMX.